stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 ## Objective

-- Expose your application internally within the cluster.
+- Expose your application internally using service
-- Expose your application to external traffic via route.
-- Expose your application to external traffic via ingress.
+- Expose your application externally using route or ingress

 ## Key Results

-- Create route
-- Create service based on the application requirements
+- Application is exposed for traffic in/out of cluster

 ## Tutorial

 ### Expose Application Within the Cluster

-To expose an application internally within the cluster via a Service.

-To create a service:
+Create a service:

 1. In your `tilt/values-local` file, define a service: